-For 10 years, Global Child Forum has been benchmarking companies on children’s rights with one goal – to give companies the insights they need to drive positive change.
-We’re excited to now make our methodology available to companies who have not yet benchmarked in our study.
+Since 2013, Global Child Forum has been benchmarking companies on children’s rights with one goal: to give the corporate and financial sectors the insights they need to make a positive difference in the lives of children.
+We’re excited to now make our methodology available to SDG2000 companies who have not yet been part of our benchmark.

-The self-assessment tool will diagnose your company’s strengths and weaknesses related to children’s rights – and give you a chance to see how well you stack up against the largest global companies in your sector and region.
-With this compelling evidence, you can drive the change you need in order to achieve your sustainability goals and become a leader in your sector.
+This self-assessment tool will diagnose your company’s strengths and weaknesses related to children’s rights – and give you a chance to see how you compare with the largest global companies in your sector and region.
+With this compelling evidence, you can drive the change you need in order to achieve your sustainability goals and become a children’s rights leader.

-The tool will let you assess your company’s efforts on 27 indicators related to children’s rights and business.
-After completing the survey, you will get a scorecard with your results and, most importantly, also get key insights that can be shared internally to inform your sustainability strategy.
+The tool lets you assess your company’s efforts on 25 indicators related to children’s rights and business.
+After completing the survey, you’ll receive a scorecard with your results and, most importantly, key insights that can be shared internally to inform your sustainability strategy.
 Your results will also be compared with your peers.
 The self-assessment takes around 30 minutes to complete.

-This assessment looks into different issues within CSR/ESG on a corporate level and whether your company includes a child rights perspective into these areas.
-The tool is meant for whoever within your company that has insight into these areas and the public disclosures on them.
+This assessment looks into different issues within CSR/ESG on a corporate level, and whether your company incorporates a child rights perspective in these areas.
+The tool can be used by everyone within your company that has insight into these areas and your public disclosures on them.

 Who can take the self-assessment?

-Please note that this is a self-assessment and that Global Child Forum will have not verified your final score.
-Your end result can therefore not be used in public communication nor do Global Child Forum endorse or take responsibility for the results.
+Please note that this is a self-assessment and Global Child Forum will not have verified your final score.
+Your end result can therefore not be used in public communication, nor do Global Child Forum endorse or take responsibility for the results.